clooney/dhl-tracking-api/README.md

 ### Tracking Status Glossary

-TrackingMore simplifies shipment tracking by categorizing statuses into clear, concise strings such as "pending," "notfound," "transit," and others, each representing a distinct phase of the shipment's journey.
+TrackingMore categorizes tracking statuses into clear, concise strings such as "pending," "notfound," "transit," and others, each representing a distinct phase of the shipment's journey.
 String | Description
 ----|------
 inforeceived | The courier has received the package info and is about to pick up the package.